AadityaUoHyd/SpringBoot-MultipleDb-Demo/MySpringBootMultipleDbDemo/README.md

 # Steps to follow:

-1. First create spring-boot-starter with data-Jpa, Web, lombok, postgres, mysql, configuration-processor (for ConfigurationProperties), and devtools(to improve our development time).
+1. First create spring-boot-starter with data-Jpa, web, lombok, postgreSQL, MySQL, configuration-processor (for ConfigurationProperties), and devtools(to improve our development time).
 2. write application.properties
-3. Write your two model/entity classes, one each for Postgres & MySQL.
+3. Write your two model/entity classes, one each for PostgreSQL & MySQL.
 We wrote product and customer.
 4. Have to write two Repositories as well :- CustomerRepository and ProductRepository.
 5. The most important : write two config class, one each for Postgres & MySQL Databases.
 6. Runner for inserting data(or write your save methods).